Author: Mr Oliver Eaton BSc (Hons), PG.Cert – Orthopaedic Specialist

 Lifestyle Adjustments to Support Healing

-- Incorporate foods high in Vitamin D and calcium into your diet, such as fatty fish, egg yolks, and fortified cereals.
+- Consume Vitamin D and calcium-rich foods: fatty fish, egg yolks, fortified cereals.

 Prevention Is Better Than Cure: How to Avoid Future Shin Splints